Installing SNooPy2

 Download the install script.
 Go to a folder where you want to install SNooPy.
 Then run the following in a terminal:

-Depending on whether you have 'conda' in your path or not, this will install SNooPy into a conda environment or a venv environment named env (replace with whatever name you want).
+where myenv can be any name you like (e.g., 'snpy').
+Depending on whether you have 'conda' in your path or not, this will install SNooPy into a conda environment or a venv environment named myenv.
 Then either activate through conda:

 or activate the venv virtual environment: